A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Problem Statement

-The state $\sigma$ is a quantum Gibbs state of a Hamiltonian that has interaction coefficients $\bm\mu^*=(\mu_1^*,...,\mu_m^*)$.
-An important result in Ref.~\cite{Anshu2020} is that $\bm\mu^*$ is the target interaction coefficients, i.e., $\bm\mu^*=\bm\mu$.
-Especially, Ref.~\cite{Anshu2020} pointed out one approach for obtaining $\bm\mu^*$ is to solve the optimization's dual program (cf. Eq~\eqref{intro_dual_pre}).
+Here, state $\sigma$ is a quantum Gibbs state of a Hamiltonian with interaction coefficients $\bm\mu^*=(\mu_1^*,...,\mu_m^*)$.
+As a result, Ref.~\cite{Anshu2020} shows that coefficients of $\sigma$ is the target interaction coefficients, i.e., $\bm\mu^*=\bm\mu$.
+Moreover, Ref.~\cite{Anshu2020} also points out an approach for obtaining $\bm\mu^*$ that is to solve the dual optimization problem in Eq.~\eqref{pre:intro_dual}.

-Notably, this approach's main obstacle is computing the log-partition function $\log Z_{\beta}(\bm\nu)$.
-To overcome this challenge, our main task is to provide a practical approach for computing the log-partition function $\log Z_{\beta}(\bm\nu)$ for arbitrary coefficients $\bm\nu$.
-Next, we define the log-partition function problem (LPFP) as follows: \begin{definition}[LPFP] Given the system's Hamiltonian $H$ and a constant $\beta>0$, the goal is to find a number $z$ such that

-\end{definition} In the following section, we introduce the solutions to HLP and LPFP that are implementable on NISQ computers.
+To this end, we develop a gradient-descent method to solve the problem in Eq.~\eqref{pre:intro_dual}.
+A flowchart for illustration is shown in Figure~\ref{fig:qahl}.
+Clearly, the main obstacle is to compute the corresponding gradients of the objective function, which involves computing the partition function.
+Then, we formalize the gradient estimation problem below. \begin{definition}[Gradient estimation] Given a Hamiltonian parameterized by coefficients $\bm\nu$, i.e., $H(\bm\nu)=\sum_{\ell=1}^{m}\nu_{\ell}E_{\ell}$, let $L(\bm\nu)$ be the objective function